 How to apply

-If you are seeking full-time entry, you must apply through the Universities & Colleges Admissions Service (UCAS).
-There is an application fee for this service.
+If you’re seeking full-time study you must apply through the Universities & Colleges Admissions Service (UCAS).

 - Apply at www.ucas.com or through your school or college.

 - 15 October 2013: if including Dentistry, Medicine, Veterinary Medicine or applying to Oxford or Cambridge

 - 15 January 2014: all other UK/EU applicants

 Entry requirements for each degree programme are listed in Degree programmes A-Z. For alternative, advanced entry and specific international entry requirements, please see Entry requirements.